How can we help you?

 Why this matters

-Solar Irradiance data analysis relies on measurement data being collected correctly.
+Solar Irradiance data analysis relies on on accurate and properly collected measurement data.
 Yet measurement data depends on the data acquisition system it comes from.
 Undetected systematic problems in data structure bias and corrupt all the analyses and lead to wrong conclusions.
 For example:

-Industry standards like IEC 61724-1 recommend carefully selected settings and data verification before any further analysis.
-Data Integrity Checks look for patterns that often suggest critical issues with your data acquisition system or irradiance sensor, which in turn can compromise all the analyses that follow.
+Industry standards such as IEC 61724-1 recommend verifying data quality before performing any analysis.
+Data Integrity Checks help identify patterns that may indicate critical issues in your data acquisition system or sensor setup, ensuring more reliable results.

 Note: Whether your data is still good for your needs depends on your application.
 Some checks may be relevant or not in your case.
 Data Integrity Checks help raise general flags to let you see your data better and decide.